Clave-EIDEAnalog/pgUI/Tutorial_III. Buttons.md

 * Texts
     * Size: you can specify different size for each text.

 * Buttons
-    * Position: pgUI places the buttons by default on the top left corner of the pygam window
+    * Position: pgUI places the first button by default on the top left corner of the pygame window.
+Additional buttons will be placed next to the existing ones so that you do not need to worry about placing them.
+    * Size: you can specify different size for each button.
+    * Toggle button: You can specify that the button is 'toggle' type.
+Those buttons have an internal state True/False that may be consulted within the user program.

 * Scenario